RT America Firm Registers As Foreign Agent In U.S.; Russia Looks To Retaliate

 Bowing to pressure from the U.S. Justice Department, the production company behind media outlet RT America registered as a foreign agent on Monday.
 Russian leaders are criticizing the move, and lawmakers in Moscow are preparing a "symmetric legislative response," according to the state-run Tass news agency.

 In the filing, RT America's partner company said it wasn't sure how much of its funding comes from the Russian Federation.
 The media operation had faced a Nov.
-13 deadline that was set by the U.S. government.
+13 deadline to register that was set by the U.S. government.

 "Between legal action and registration [as a foreign agent], we have chosen the latter," RT Editor-in-Chief Margarita Simonyan said in a Twitter post that was translated from Russian by RT in its story about the registration.
 In her tweet, Simonyan added that she "congratulates the US [on its] freedom of speech and all those who still believe in it."

-After the filing was made on Monday, Russia's ambassador to the U.S., Anatoly Antonov, visited RT America's offices in Washington.
+After the filing was made on Monday, Russia's ambassador to the U.S., Anatoly Antonov, visited RT America's offices in Washington, D.C.

 "We never let our people down," he said, according to Tass.

 The Justice Department officially announced the registration of T&R Productions — naming RT parent ANO TV-Novosti as the foreign principal — on Monday.
-Of the filing, Acting Assistant Attorney General for National Security Dana J. Boente said, "Americans have a right to know who is acting in the United States to influence the U.S. government or public on behalf of foreign principals."
+Acting Assistant Attorney General for National Security Dana J. Boente said in a statement, "Americans have a right to know who is acting in the United States to influence the U.S. government or public on behalf of foreign principals."

-The FARA filing includes a number of production contracts between T&R and the TV network, promising the creation of shows such as Off the Grid, Boom Bust, and Watching the Hawks.
+The registration under the Foreign Agents Registration Act includes a number of production contracts between T&R and the TV network, promising the creation of shows such as Off the Grid, Boom Bust, and Watching the Hawks.

-The paperwork acknowledges that RT America's parent company is financed by a foreign government, political party, or other principal.
+The paperwork acknowledges that RT America's parent company is financed by a foreign government, political party or other principal.
 But the company declined to provide details, saying only that it understands "the Russian Federation finances ANO TV-Novosti to a substantial extent."

 To the next question — which seeks a full explanation for those foreign ties — the response stated, "Registrant is not sufficiently aware of who supervises, owns, directs, controls or subsidizes ANO TV-Novosti to answer the foregoing questions."

 That information stands in stark contrast with other filings — take, for instance, the listing of the Canadian Broadcasting Corporation, or CBC, as a foreign principal back in 1997.
-In that filing, the company said, "Approximately 75 percent of the CBC's funds come from the Canadian government through a Parliamentary appropriation," with most of the remaining funds coming from advertising.
+In that filing, the company said, "approximately 75 percent of the CBC's funds come from the Canadian government through a Parliamentary appropriation," with most of the remaining funds coming from advertising.

 The CBC filing was made after the broadcaster retained a U.S. law firm to represent its interests when the U.S. government was weighing TV and copyright licensing rules.